Full moon in a dream over calm water mirroring silver-gold light at night

 A thin crescent.
 Or the moon halfway to fullness.
 Something is building.
 Light is increasing.
 Not everything yet — but already enough to see.

-This image carries the voice of your Creator — that part which knows how to be in process and does not demand instant results.
+This image carries the voice of your Creator: that part which knows how to be in process and does not demand instant results.
 The Creator looks at the waxing moon and says: “It is building.
 Still growing, not yet full — and that is fine.”

 A waxing moon in a dream is an image of beginning or development.
 Something is gaining strength.
 A feeling that has just appeared — and is growing.
 A vision not yet realized, but already visible.
 A relationship just forming.
 A process underway — alive, if not yet complete.
+On the ground, this patient incubation arrives as a brooding hen over her eggs — a future already alive, not yet visible, kept warm by another body.

 This image often arrives as support — the unconscious reminds you: what is beginning has potential for growth.
 Do not hurry.
 Do not demand fullness right now.
 The moon grows in its own rhythm — and what grows within you also has its own rhythm.